Developing apps to use GPS in Windows

 Some basic sample code is provided at the following web page.

-There are many methods that a software developer could use to access GPS and other location data on the Mesa 2.
+There are many methods that a software developer could use to access GPS and other location data in Microsoft Windows 10 such as on the Mesa 3 and Mesa 2 or from the Geode.
 This article describes some of the various methods.

 For newer software or web applications, it is recommended to use the Microsoft Windows.Devices.Geolocation or the W3C Geolocation programming functions (API).
 Additional information is provided at the following web page.

-By default, the built-in GPS receiver follows the NMEA-0183 version 4.1 standard as described at this web page.
+By default, the Geode (Hemisphere P206) as well as the Mesa built-in (u-Blox NEO M8) GPS receivers follow the NMEA-0183 version 4.1 standard as described at this web page.

-Most previous GPS software applications were written for receivers which followed the NMEA-0183 version 2.3 standard.
-If your GPS software will not recognize NMEA sentences from the built-in receiver, please see the following web page.
+Most legacy GPS software applications were written for receivers which followed the NMEA-0183 version 2.3 standard.
+If your GPS software will not fully recognize NMEA 4.1 sentences, please see the following web page.

-If needing to make more extensive changes to the default settings of the built-in GPS receiver, please refer to the following utility.
+If needing to make more extensive changes to the default settings of the u-Blox GPS receivers, please refer to the following utility.